dherik/spring-clock-time-machine/README.md

  This was just a fast example on how you can manipulate the time of your Java application.
 I create a `DeloreanComponent`, which is responsable to offer a `Clock` implementation.
 You can pass the time that you want for the Delorean travel to it and ask Delorean what time it is in at the moment. :).

- To your code work using the Deloren time machine, all java.time classes that uses `now()` method (LocalDate, LocalDateTime, etc) will depends of the clock from the `DeloreanComponent`, like:
+ To your code work using the Delorean time machine, all java.time classes that uses `now()` method (LocalDate, LocalDateTime, etc) will depends of the clock from the `DeloreanComponent`, like:

  ```java
  @Service